SPan-18/modularBayes/README.md

-# modularLM: Modular Bayesian Inference for Linear Models
+# modularBayes: Modular Bayesian inference for a linear model

 Implements modular Bayesian inference for linear regression when some predictors are themselves outputs of an earlier Bayesian analysis.
 Instead of plugging in